djandruczyk/MegaTunix/README.md

 to ignore those warnings.
 You can thank the autofoo tool maintainers for those warnings.
 Trying to make them go away tends to break other platforms.

+After installing via "make install" you need to run "sudo ldconfig" so the system linker can pickup the new shared libraries that megatunix installed